Welcome to the Art Section!

 Keep in mind that Curators should only be claiming one piece at a time.
 This is both to be fair to other Curators (nobody likes a hog) and to make sure you can get the work done in a reasonable amount of time.

-If you’re even considering becoming a Curator, you should already have a pretty good idea of what passes at each rank by looking through how our current Curators score the submitted pieces.
+If you’re even considering becoming a Curator, you should already have a pretty good idea of what passes at each rank by looking through how our current Curators rank the submitted pieces.

-Keep in mind that even if their target rank, say Demanding for a Charizard, is not quite reached, they may still score in the Hard category, which would still net them a Charmander.
+Keep in mind that even if their target rank, say Demanding for a Charizard, is not quite reached, they may still rank in the Hard category, which would still net them a Charmander.

 The difficulty of creating the submitted piece is also another important factor when dealing with the CG artforms.
-For something such as banners, there’s only so much that is genuinely artistic, the rest being a case of correctly layering and arranging stock images.
-Similarly, a perfectly created sprite can’t be considered on the same scale as a canvas artwork or drawing, and the scores for these “less difficult” art forms should not be as high as others and should not be awarded scores such as 90+.
+For something such as banners, there’s only so much that is typically created organically, the rest being a case of correctly layering and arranging stock images.
+Keep this potential difference in difficulty in mind when curating these works.

 Critiquing a piece is where your personal artistic knowledge is important, as there is no standard criteria across all art forms.
 We expect you to have a thorough understanding of the important aspects of any art form you are evaluating.
 We understand that you may not have a grasp over every art form.
 If you don’t feel confident evaluating a particular art form, don’t evaluate it.
 You may even be told to only evaluate certain art forms when given your Curator License.